mustapha-mond/org/README.md

 ## _Overview_

 The objective of this project is to provide a framework for   building organizational structures on Ethereum blockchain.
 These org structures could be used to represent any kind of social hierarchy, for example a company, hierarchy of companies or a hierarchical voting model like the court system.
+Each node in the hierarchy is an Ethereum address, this enables transfer of funds within and between entities, for example a company would simply transfer Ether to another company's A/P account with no need of intermediaries.

 ## _Goals_